myatatotal/ReactJS-crud/README.md

 - Exemplos

-- npm install and npm start in frontend and banck
+- npm install and npm start in frontend and backend